-Nauru is an island republic in the Pacific Ocean, 42 kilometers south of the Equator and 4,000 kilometers northeast of Sydney.
+Nauru is an island republic in the Pacific Ocean, 42 kilometres south of the Equator and 4,000 kilometres northeast of Sydney.
 A raised, fossilised coral atoll, Nauru is one of three great phosphate rock islands in the Pacific Ocean – the other two being Banaba (Ocean Island) in Kiribati and Makatea in French Polynesia.
 Nauru has a total land area of 21 square kilometers.

 Nauru has a population of approximately 13,000 people, most of whom are indigenous Nauruans predominantly of Micronesian origin.
-Non-Nauruans are principally other Pacific islanders, Chinese, Australian and Filipino expatriates, as well as other temporary residents (primarily asylum seekers and refugees).
+Non-Nauruans are principally other Pacific islanders, Chinese, Australian and Filipino expatriates.

 Nauru is one of the world's smallest independent states.
 Its constitution, adopted upon gaining independence in 1968, established it as a republic with a Westminster-style parliamentary system of government.
 The President is elected by, and responsible to, the unicameral parliament and is both head of government and head of state.

 As there are no political parties in Nauru, all Members of Parliament (MPs) stand as independents.
 MPs are elected every three years by Nauruan citizens over the age of 20.
 At its first sitting, where possible, parliament chooses a speaker, a deputy speaker and chairs of committees before proceeding to elect the President from among the remaining members.
 The president then appoints a minimum of four members of parliament to join him (or her) in forming a cabinet.
 Following elections on 24 August 2019, His Excellency Lionel Aingimea was appointed as President.